The HTTP Protocol

 In this module we'll take a closer look at the C in MVC.
 The controller has a very important role to fulfill:

-that figures out what to do when receiving a request.
+It's the component that figures out what to do when receiving a request.

 - Model Binding